 What is "Sextortion Email (Dash)"?

-Scammers behind this scam try to trick its recipients into transferring them Dash cryptocurrency.
-According to scammers, they have recorded a compromising video and will spread it (send it to other people) if recipients will not pay them a particular amount of cryptocurrency.
-Emails of this kind should never be trusted, we strongly recommend to ignore them.
+Criminals behind this scam attempt to trick recipients into transferring Dash cryptocurrency to them.
+They state that they have recorded a compromising video and will distribute it to other people unless recipients pay a specific cryptocurrency sum.
+Never trust emails of this type and simply ignore them.

 Q: Hi pcrisk.com team, I received an email stating that my computer was hacked and they have a video of me.
 Now they are asking for a ransom in Bitcoins.
 I think this must be true because they listed my real name and password in the email.
 What should I do?